pavel-b-kr12/LEDController2812IR/README.md

 ### basic instructions
 0. Assemble the device
 1. Install USB-COM programmer driver e.g. CP2102
-2. use lightweight portable HEX uploader http://xloader.russemotto.com or compile from source
+2. use lightweight portable HEX uploader http://xloader.russemotto.com (for atmega) or ESP-upload tool, or compile from source
 ![Flashing with CP2102](Flashing_pro_mini_with_CP2102.jpg)
 3. Choose hex, port, type of controller 168/328/..
 Upload
 4. Connect to stripe.
+## basic compile instructions
+0. choose ONE of hardware sets in .ino , e.g. #define ESP32_SHOW_USB
+1. find it 'ESP32_SHOW_USB' next in file and check LED pin and other options
+2. open switch_slot.h to add new effect
+3. try to use existing parameters from struct SaveObj
+4. test, and if it is awesome - email effect to me
 ### Cautions
 * Don't power stripe (e.g. longer than 15px with White light LEDs) through USB-programmer-controller boards.
 Disconnect "+" wire beetween stripe and controller or use separate power while connectiong USB
 * Check + - and max 5v .